Cleaning Business Guide 2025: Build Your Service Empire

 Digital Marketing

-• • Google My Business listing
+• • Google My Business listing (free and essential)

-• • Facebook/Instagram ads
+• • Facebook/Instagram ads (start with $50/month budget)

-• • Nextdoor neighborhood app
+• • Nextdoor neighborhood app (where locals connect)

-• • Local SEO optimization
+• • Local SEO optimization for "cleaning service [your city]"

 Traditional Marketing

-• • Door-to-door flyers
+• • Door-to-door flyers (my bread and butter in college)

-• • Yard signs
+• • Yard signs (with client permission)

-• • Vehicle wraps
+• • Vehicle magnets (cheaper than wraps)

-• • Local newspaper ads
+• • Local community bulletin boards

 Client Retention Strategies